Preserve What's Yours

 All Rights Reserved.

 Disclosure: Fielder Financial Management, Ltd., nor its employees, provides legal advice.
 The material contained in this forum is not opinion or legal advice.
 We do not practice law.
 Only a qualified estate planning attorney or private council can provide and render such advice.
-If you do not have an estate planning attorney, we can recommend several.
-See ourAttorney Resource File. * Item: "Super-Rich".
+If you do not have an estate planning attorney, we can possibly recommend options. * "Super-Rich".
 Phillips Publishing, 1992, Keep Your Wealth in Your Family.